maratai/craftery/art_instruction.md

 # Art Instruction

+Note that the **Comics (etc)** category contains books that overlaps with other categories, but which pertain specifically to the format.

 # Comics, Graphic Novels, Sequential Art
 - Daniel Cooney. *The Complete Guide to Figure Drawing for Comics and Graphic Novels*. **to-read**
+- Gary Martin with Steve Rude. *The Art of Comic Book Inking*.
+Terrific examples.
+Thanks to Gavin Michelli for the rec! **Recommended**.
 - Shawn Martinbrough. *How to Draw Noir Comics: The Art and Technique of Visual Storytelling*.
 A masterclass.
 This is advanced and does not step through beginner material first. **Recommended**.

 # Composition